-Iranian oil tanker still ablaze as rescuers search for missing mariners
+Rescue crews struggle to tame China oil tanker fire; crew still missing

+As of 8 a.m.
+(0000 GMT), the search team had not found any of the missing mariners, CCTV said at midday on Monday.

-The Sanchi tanker run by Iran’s top oil shipping operator, collided with the CF Crystal about 160 nautical miles off China’s coast near Shanghai and the mouth of the Yangtze River Delta on Saturday evening.
+The Sanchi tanker (IMO:9356608) run by Iran’s top oil shipping operator, collided with the CF Crystal (IMO:9497050) about 160 nautical miles off China’s coast near Shanghai and the mouth of the Yangtze River Delta on Saturday evening.

-Chinese state media CCTV showed pictures on Sunday of the tanker ablaze and billowing plumes of thick dark smoke.
+Chinese state media CCTV showed footage on Monday of a flotilla of boats battling flames as plumes of thick dark smoke continued to billow from the tanker.

 China sent four rescue ships and three cleaning boats to the site, while South Korea dispatched a ship and a helicopter.

 The Panama-registered tanker was sailing from Iran to South Korea, carrying 136,000 tonnes of condensate, an ultra light crude.
 That is equivalent to just under 1 million barrels, worth about $60 million, based on global crude oil prices.